 In 2006, Mack became the first African American woman to play for the Indiana State University Golf Team.
 Following graduation in 2011, with a B.S. in Business and Masters in Business Administration, she embarked on a professional golf career, playing three seasons on the Suncoast Tour and held status on the Symetra Tour (the premiere developmental Tour for the LPGA).
 Currently, Mack serves as Program Director for the First Tee of Tampa Bay and is Secretary of the Southeast Section for the LPGA Teaching and Club Professionals.
 She has written and published two books: “Women’s Golf College Directory” and “Men’s Golf College Directory”.

 “Becoming a member of first the LPGA and now the PGA of America are my greatest accomplishments to date, said Mack of her many golf accomplishments.
 “Membership with both the LPGA and PGA of America is the highest honor that one can achieve in the golf industry.
 I am proud to join such an elite class of golf professionals and hope to use my new status to welcome many more diverse professionals to the game of golf, the LPGA and now the PGA of America.”

-The PGA of America has more than 28,000 men and women PGA Professionals of which 159 are African American, 1,193 are women and only four are African American women.
-The other four women who have accomplished this amazing feat are golf legend Renee Powell who became the first woman in history to obtain PGA membership in 1996; Maulana Dotch; Sherri Pla; and Ashley Nicks.
+The PGA of America has more than 28,000 men and women PGA Professionals of which 159 are estimated to be African American, 1,193 are women and less than a dozen of those are African American women.
+Among some of the women who have obtained PGA Class A membership are golf legend Renee Powell (1996); Maulana Dotch (2010); Sherri Pla; and Ashley Nicks.